Norfolk Daily News: History

-Huse Family
+Huse family

 William Huse, who started the first newspaper in Northeast Nebraska at Ponca in 1871, purchased the Norfolk Daily News with his son, W.N.
 Huse.
 The latter moved to Norfolk to manage the paper.
 W.N. was publisher until his death in 1913.
 He was succeeded by his son, Gene, who was publisher until 1956 and president of Huse Publishing Company until his death in 1961.
 In addition to publishing the Daily, Huse Publishing also published other Norfolk papers such as the Norfolk Weekly News-Journal.
 Huse & Sons would also act as publishers for the Weekly News-Journal, with Gene Huse acting as managing editor, from 1888 to 1893.
-After acting as editor of the paper Gene continued to found the radio station WJAG in Norfolk, which received its license in 1922.
+After acting as editor of the paper, Gene founded the radio station WJAG in Norfolk, which received its license in 1922.

 Jerry Huse, Gene's son, became publisher of the Daily News in 1956 and president in 1961.
 He founded what is now Norfolk Printing Company in 1955, which was sold in 1973.
 He built WJAG's present home in 1956 and the present plant of the Daily News in 1963.
 The plant was converted to offset printing in 1972.
 A new addition to the plant was added in 1990.
 He started two more radio stations in Norfolk, KEXL in 1971 and KQKX in 2009.

 Bill Huse, Jerry's son, became publisher of the Daily News in 2013.
 Jerry continues as president of Huse Publishing Company and the three radio stations.